hiddenSymmetries/simsopt/docs/source/getting_started.rst

 From docker container
 ---------------------

-A docker image with simsopt along with its dependencies, VMEC, and BOOZ_XFORM pre-installed is available from docker hub.
+A docker image with simsopt along with its dependencies, VMEC, SPEC, and BOOZ_XFORM pre-installed is available from docker hub.
 This container allows you to use simsopt without having to compile any code yourself.
-After `installing docker <https://docs.docker.com/get-docker/>`_, you can run the simsopt container directly from the docker image uploaded to Docker Hub.
+After `installing docker
+<https://docs.docker.com/get-docker/>`_, you can run the simsopt
+container directly from the docker image uploaded to Docker Hub.

 .. code-block::